cirruselli/MS4-Django-Ellis/README.md

     5. As a Shopper, I want to be able to view the total of my purchases, so that I know how much I will spend
     6. As a Shopper, I want to be able to select the size and quantity of a product, so that I can ensure I select the right quantity, size and product
     7. As a Shopper, I want to be able to adjust the quantity of individual products in my bag, so that I can make changes to my purchase before checkout
     8. As a Shopper, I want to be able to receive an email confirmation after checkout, so that I can view what I have purchased

 **Site User Goals**
-    1. As a Site User, I want to be able to register an account and log in, so that I can be able to view my profile
+    1. As a Site User, I want to be able to register an account and log iSn, so that I can be able to view my profile
     2. As a Site User, I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful
     3. As a Site User, I want to be able to logout, so that no one else can access my profile
     4. As a Site User, I want to be able to view my order history, so that I can check what I bought